Registration

 2. I'm scheduling an appointment on SmartAgenda (slots available starting August 24)

-3. I'm getting the documents ready :
+3. I'm preparing the documents :

 4. I'll go to the IUT on the day of the appointment (with a credit card).

-📞 Useful contacts: 04 66 62 85 00
+📞 Useful Contacts 04 66 62 85 00

-I am applying for the MMS vocational bachelor's degree program
+I'm enrolling in the MMS vocational bachelor's degree program

 🎓 Enrollment in the MMS Professional Bachelor's Degree Program